Epiphone Serial Number Lookup

 Between 2001 and 2010 only 1 digit was used for the production year.

-Epiphone 2 letters 5 digits serial numbers:
+Serial Number 2 letters 5 digits

 The letters indicate the factory code and the first digit is the last digit of the year.